DevExpress/devextreme-documentation/api-reference/10 UI Components/dxMenuBase/1 Configuration/selectByClick.md

 ---
 ---
 ##### shortDescription
-Specifies whether or not an item becomes selected if a user clicks it.
+Specifies whether an item is selected if a user clicks it.

 ---